MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_08-Manage_Virtual_Machines.md

 1. If prompted to select either **Bash** or **PowerShell**, select **PowerShell**.

-1. From the Cloud Shell pane, run the following to identify the public IP address of the load balancer in front of the Azure virtual machine scale set **az10408vmss0** (replace the [DeploymentId] placeholder with the deploymentid given in environment details):
+1. From the Cloud Shell pane, run the following to identify the public IP address of the load balancer in front of the Azure virtual machine scale set **az10408vmss0**:

    ```powershell
    $rgName = 'az104-08-rg02'